isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-08-25-post-Singapore Sports Hub Deal Signed.md

 For the convenience of elite athletes with a hectic schedule, state-of-the-art training facilities, a comprehensive suite of services for rest and recovery, and a facility for short term stay will be offered to help them achieve podium success.
 There will be a sports-solution collaboration platform for the sports industry business partners and sports science & medicine specialists.

-6. Visitors can also look forward to a host of international and local sports and entertainment events, maximizing the open land space, water body, and arenas.
+6. Visitors can also look forward to a host of international and local sports and entertainment events, maximising the open land space, water body, and arenas.
 Additionally, Singapore Sports Hub will continue to attract live entertainment events (e.g. concerts and artistes from around the world), MICE (meetings, incentives, conventions, & exhibitions) events, and other exciting entertainment events and activities for the community.

-7. For event organizers, the flexible, scalable, and modular design of the Sports Hub provides a multi functional layout that is designed to the relevant sport's International Federation specifications.
+7. For event organisers, the flexible, scalable, and modular design of the Sports Hub provides a multi functional layout that is designed to the relevant sport's International Federation specifications.
 To propel sports sponsorship, the Sports Hub is fully cabled for broadcast, thereby allowing events to be transmitted to the billions of viewers in the world.
 Eighty Corporate Boxes will be available for lease for organizations and companies to host their customers during major sports events.
 These features will help make the Singapore Sports Hub a preferred venue for international sports and entertainment events.

 8. The consortium is ready to go full throttle.
 "We are very happy to finally close the deal.
 We are ready to go full swing," said Ludwig Reichhold, Managing Director, Dragages Singapore, "In partnership with the Government of Singapore, we will bring together the strength of our consortium and ensure Singapore Sports Hub reaches its full potential to create the excitement seen in other world class venues, thereby fulfilling the project vision and objectives set by the Singapore Sports Council."